hemang111/TO-DO-List/README.md

-# TO-DO List App
+# TO-DO List Web App

-Welcome to the TO-DO List app!
+Welcome to the TO-DO List Web app!
 This unique application is the result of creative and original design, developed from scratch without external influences.
-Reflecting my coding expertise, the app provides a distinctive user experience.
+Reflecting my coding expertise, the website provides a distinctive user experience.
 Currently, the to-do list data is stored locally within the browser.

 ## Try it Yourself
-Explore the TO-DO List app at [https://tdlbyhemang.netlify.app/](https://tdlbyhemang.netlify.app/)
+Explore the TO-DO List web app at [https://tdlbyhemang.netlify.app/](https://tdlbyhemang.netlify.app/)

 ## Screenshots
 1. **Main Interface of TO-DO List App**